 - Clear leaf litter away from your foundation

-- Remove rotting wood and debris from near the house
+- Remove rotting wood and debris near the house

-- Clean gutters regularly to prevent decomposing leaf buildup
+- Clean gutters often to stop rotting leaf buildup

 Wood Cockroach vs Other Roach Species

-Knowing the differences between wood cockroaches and indoor pest species helps you determine whether you need professional help.
+Knowing the differences helps you decide if you need pro help.

 | Feature | Wood Cockroach | German Roach | American Roach |